Faculty of Economics and Business, University of Zagreb: History

 Faculty of Economics & Business was founded on June 17, 1920, as Higher School of Commerce and Transport with the mission of providing education in the areas of banking, home and international trade, transport, consular service, and insurance.
 The program lasted three years.
 In the academic year 1923/24 it had 1,125 students.
 In 1925, by the efforts of the then Minister of Education Stjepan Radić, it grew into the Higher School of Economics and Commerce with legal standing of the university faculty school.
 The program was extended to four years, while the school also gained authorization to conduct the nostrification processes for doctorates in economic and commercial studies.

 In 1947, it was transformed into the Faculty of Economics and in 1968 merged with School of Business (founded in 1956; offered a two-year program with a curriculum adjusted to the needs of the working students) into the Faculty of Economic Sciences, which was then in 1982 merged with the Faculty of Foreign Trade into the present-day Faculty of Economics.

 Organisation

-Faculty of Economics & Business is divided into 17 academic departments: Demography, Economic Theory, Business Economics, Informatics, Finance, Macroeconomics and Economic Development, Marketing, Mathematics, International Economics, Organisation and Management, Law, Accounting, Statistics, Trade and International Business, Tourism, Business Languages, and Physical Education.
+Faculty is divided into 17 academic departments: Demography, Economic Theory, Business Economics, Informatics, Finance, Macroeconomics and Economic Development, Marketing, Mathematics, International Economics, Organisation and Management, Law, Accounting, Statistics, Trade and International Business, Tourism, Business Languages, and Physical Education.

 Beside academic departments, Faculty has 11 organisational units for administrative and technical staff.